Big Picard theorems and algebraic hyperbolicity for varieties admitting a variation of Hodge structures

 \subsubsection{On the hyperbolicity of the compactification}

 The proof of \cref{thmx:refined} is based on \cref{strong}, whose proof is technically involved.
 It is worthwhile to mention that our proof is quite different from those in \cite{Nad89,Rou16,Bru16,Cad18}.
-All these proofs relied heavily on the special property of quotients of bounded symmetric domains by torsion free lattices.
-They all applied the toroidal compactifications by Mumford to find the desired finite unramified cover $\tilde{U}\to U$ when $U$ is a quotient of bounded symmetric domain by a torsion free lattice.
+All these proofs relied heavily on the special property of quotients of bounded symmetric domains by torsion-free lattices.
+They all applied the toroidal compactifications by Mumford to find the desired finite \'etale cover $\tilde{U}\to U$ when $U$ is a quotient of a bounded symmetric domain by a torsion-free lattice.
 We construct the cover $\tilde{U}\to U$ in \cref{thmx:refined} in a subtle way using the residual finiteness of the global monodromy group.
-We refer the readers to the beginning of \cref{sec:strong} for the general strategies.
+We refer the readers to the beginning of \Cref{sec:strong} for the general strategy.